-- I. Keys to the SNHS LRC are held by the SNHS LRC Coordinator.
-An extra set of keys to the SNHS LRC are kept in the Nursing Program main office and must be signed out/in with the staff when used.
+- I. Keys to the SOH LRC are held by the SOH LRC Coordinator.
+An extra set of keys to the SOH LRC are kept in the Nursing Program main office and must be signed out/in with the staff when used.

 - II.
-Hours of Operation for the SNHS LRC are from 8:30am. to 5:00p.m.
+Hours of Operation for the SOH LRC are from 8:30am. to 5:00p.m.
 Monday through Friday unless otherwise posted.

 - III.
-Requests to use the SNHS LRC during off hours by faculty, student/community users, must be in the form of a written request to the SNHS LRC Coordinator one week to three days in advance and must include the following information:
+Requests to use the SOH LRC during off hours by faculty, student/community users, must be in the form of a written request to the SOH LRC Coordinator one week to three days in advance and must include the following information:

 - A. Date

 - B. Time

 - C. Purpose

 - D. Hours required

-(See SNHS LRC Responsibility Agreement Form, below.
+(See SOH LRC Responsibility Agreement Form, below.
 This form must accompany a LRC request)

 - III.
-Requests will be approved or denied by the Program Dean and/or SNHS LRC Coordinator. - IV.
+Requests will be approved or denied by the Dean and/or SOH LRC Coordinator. - IV.
 Denial or approval of requests will be on the basis of past usage.
-Students, faculty, graduates, or persons within the community wanting to use the facility, but, who have been delinquent in returning equipment or videos in the past, or who have returned damaged equipment will not be allowed to use the LRC during off hours. - V. Upon approval, the student or faculty member making the request will obtain the keys from the SNHS LRC Coordinator and will be responsible for the upkeep and any problems that occur during these hours of operation.
+Students, faculty, graduates, or persons within the community wanting to use the facility, but, who have been delinquent in returning equipment or videos in the past, or who have returned damaged equipment will not be allowed to use the LRC during off hours. - V. Upon approval, the student or faculty member making the request will obtain the keys from the SOH LRC Coordinator and will be responsible for the upkeep and any problems that occur during

-- VI.
+- these hours of operation. - VI.
 Only the approved persons will be allowed in the LRC during this time. - VII.
-Users will be responsible for making sure that the keys are returned to the SNHS LRC Coordinator and that the lab and all equipment is in the same condition as when checked out. - VIII.
+Users will be responsible for making sure that the keys are returned to the SOH LRC Coordinator and that the lab and all equipment is in the same condition as when checked out. - VIII.
 Groups may request to use the facility with one person being in charge of clean up and equipment return.
 All equipment must be returned in its' original condition - IX.
-A sign in/out sheet is located at the SNHS LRC counter, and all students or faculty are to sign in and out when using the LRC during hours of operation and during off hours.
+A sign in/out sheet is located at the SOH LRC counter, and all students or faculty are to sign in and out when using the LRC during hours of operation and during off hours.

-Revised: 4/3/01, 5/2006, 10/17
+Revised: 4/3/01, 5/2006, 10/17, 2/20

-University of Guam School of Nursing and Health Sciences Learning Resource Center (LRC) Responsibility Agreement
+University of Guam School of Health Learning Resource Center (LRC) Responsibility Agreement

-It is the responsibility of the Faculty, Students/Community users to maintain the upkeep of the SNHS Learning Resource Center during requested usage times.
+It is the responsibility of the Faculty, Students/Community users to maintain the upkeep of the SOH Learning Resource Center during requested usage times.
 All items used during this time, must be returned in its original condition.
+It is the user's responsibility to notify the LRC coordinator for any damage or loss.
 If items are damaged or in any way altered upon return, the user is ultimately responsible for the cost of repairs or the current cost of purchasing a replacement, whether it be the same identical item, or a similar item.